 Funds may be expended over a minimum of three years at whatever rate makes sense for the project undertaken.
 The project period may not exceed five years.

 Flyer: This two-page flyer is the same one that is available in hard-copy from U.S. Export Assistance Centers (USEACs) nationwide as well as from other ITA staff based in Washington, DC.
 Linking to this flyer avoids printing, but additional print copies can be ordered here.

 A PowerPoint presentation includes a general overview of how the program works.

-On February 2, 2021, the International Trade Administration (ITA) published a notice at grants.gov inviting the submission of applications for Market Development Cooperator Program (MDCP) awards.
-Applications are due May 25.
+In late January 2022 the International Trade Administration (ITA) plans to publish a notice at grants.gov inviting the submission of applications for Market Development Cooperator Program (MDCP) awards with applications due in late May 2022.